Adversity

 Lack of Sport Psychology Services in College Athletics

 In a relatively recent piece in the Washington Post, Devi Jags shared an incredibly poignant glimpse into her mental health struggles as a student-athlete.
-She wrote: By my junior year, I left the cross-country and track team.
-Months later, I was hospitalized and on suicide watch, and eventually diagnosed with
+She wrote:

 MindReady